Home

 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-Over the course of the month, the NAV increased by 3.4% (C Acc GBP).
-Since launch, NAV has increased by 5.6% (C Acc GBP).
-In comparison, the global real estate index has increased by 10.6%*.
-During September, networks was the best performing sub-sector, up 7.2%** on the month.
-This was followed by logistics, which was up 5.5%**, and data centres, which was up 2.4%**.
-Mobile communication towers delivered negative returns, down 3.0%**.
+Over the course of the month, NAV decreased by 0.7% (C Acc GBP).
+Since launch, NAV has increased by 1.6% (C Acc GBP).
+In comparison, the global real estate index has increased by 9.0%*.

 *MSCI World IMI Core Real Estate IMI GBP